wso2-extensions/esb-connector-salesforcewaveanalytics/docs/datasets.md

 ### Sample configuration

-Following example illustrates how to connect to Salesforce wave analytics with the init operation and updateDataset operation.
+Following example illustrates how to connect to Salesforce Wave Analytics with the init operation and updateDataset operation.

 1. Create a sample proxy as below :